After Hurricane Power Outages, Looking To Alaska's Microgrids For A Better Way

 "Everyone's TV's are going to brown out"

 In 2007, the utility set a goal of 95 percent renewable power.
-It build a handful of wind turbines, plus a bank of batteries that could supply power when the wind wasn't blowing.
+It built a handful of wind turbines, plus a bank of batteries to supplement the community's hydro power.
 That worked for a while.
-But then came a new challenge at Kodiak's port: the shipping company Matson wanted to replace its old diesel-powered crane with a giant electric one.
+But then came a new challenge: the Kodiak port wanted to replace its old diesel-powered crane with a giant electric one.

 The 340-foot tall shipping crane would be a massive power hog.
 Demand would spike every time it lifted a container off a cargo ship.
-When Matson's Rick Kniaziowski first asked about getting it, the head of the local utility said no.
+When Rick Kniaziowski, the terminal manager for the shipping company Matson, first asked about getting it, the head of the local utility said no.

 "His eyes got really big," Kniaziowski says.
 He was told, "Everyone's TVs are going to brown out, and they're either going to hate you or they're going to hate us.'"